nestauk/sdg-mapping/codebooks/codebook_sdg_6.md

 - Cooperation to build WaSH capacity in developing countries
 - Involve local communities in water management

-To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of these in a significant way.

-**Example key terms (non-exhaustive):** water scarcity, water management, sustainable water use, pollution, freshwater, hydrology, aquifers, water consumption, monitoring, water conservation, drought, surface area, forecasting, water quality, remote sensing, water recycling, wastewater, groundwater, water treatment, water recovery, desalination, water demand, heavy metals, contamination, water supply, drinking water,

 *This relates specifically to water in the context of its availability and use for humans

-### Related Goals

-There are 2 Sustainable Development Goals that have aspects that are closely related to Goal 6.
-These are:
+### Key terms (non-exhaustive)
+water scarcity, water management, sustainable water use, pollution, freshwater, hydrology, aquifers, water consumption, monitoring, water conservation, drought, surface area, forecasting, water quality, remote sensing, water recycling, wastewater, groundwater, water treatment, water recovery, desalination, water demand, heavy metals, contamination, water supply, drinking water,

+### Not to be confused with

 - 14. Life Below Water
-	- Water ecosystems in seas and oceans
+	- Covers water ecosystems in seas and oceans
 - 15. Life on Land
 	- Broader health and biodiversity of freshwater ecosystems

-If a project appears to discuss these Goals (or indeed any others) without mentioning any of the key Goal 6 concepts above, label it with `No`.
-However, bear in mind that there are projects that do span more than one goal.
-If the project includes key concepts for Goal 6 as well as issues related to Goals 14 or 15, then please label it with a `Yes`.
+Remember, many projects will cover more than one Goal, but to be tagged as Goal 6 they must include at least one of the Key Concepts above.
 Further information on other goals can be found [here](https://unstats.un.org/sdgs/metadata/).

-For example:
+### Examples

 | Project description                                               | Is Goal 6? |
 |-------------------------------------------------------------------|------------|